-TCP/IP stack parameters.
-If a user changes these parameters, the task of OS fingerprinting becomes much more challenging.
-Most of the existing works on fingerprinting provide little capability to address this challenge.
 Motivated by this problem, we proposed a novel approach by leveraging both machine learning and deep learning-based techniques that consider the set of parameters as a whole, rather than individually so that our model caters for variations in TCP parameters.
 If a user changes the initial receive window size, for instance, we may still be able to recognize the OS from other parameters that have not been changed (TCP congestion control algorithm, initial cwnd size, etc.).
 Note that this depends entirely on the changes made by the user to the default TCP or OS stack parameters that are commonly used for signature-based fingerprinting.
+In this paper, we investigate the potential of knowing the underlying TCP variant and how much it might improve the OS fingerprinting accuracy.
+The advantage of introducing the TCP variant as input feature is the fact that it is a characterizing feature of an OS that is difficult to manipulate.
+Modifying the TCP behavior of an operating system is not an easy task and needs changes to the kernel of the underlying operating system.
+Thus, TCP behavior is believed to be a robust input feature that is less prone to changes in the configuration by the user.
 The other reason why we create a model by employing learning techniques is to understand the complex patterns of the varying values in the TCP header and extract useful input features.
 Because machine learning offers new possibilities as it can extract patterns and general rules for classification.
 Machine learning can also be more robust to small variations in the input parameters.
 In addition to this, with the use of learning techniques, we argue that avoiding using manually updated static signature databases has two potential benefits.
 Firstly there is no tedious task of creating these unique fingerprints, all you need is a set of values or features.
 The second benefit comes from a known flaw in many of the existing fingerprinting tools, where a "first-match" policy is applied, meaning that if two fingerprints are equal the tool would always predict the first OS with that exact fingerprint.
 However, learning techniques, on the other hand, make calculated guesses of which of the classes with the same fingerprint that will be predicted.